 I have no idea where he was headed or why he was there.
 I had never seen him before, and fortunately, not again since that day.

 If there was ever a day that I was relieved to have a big dog at my side, it was that day.

 2. Big Dog Ownership Friendship Screener

-In my post Welcome, Junior, The Most Irresistible Puppy on the Planet, I briefly addressed my reason for leaving my very successful career to stay home full time with my kids.
+In my post, Do You Own A Big Dog Or Want To?
+Big Dog Mom Can Help!, I briefly addressed my reason for leaving my very successful career to stay home full time with my kids.
 Because I had a home office and a company car, on my last day of work, a company representative had to come and pick up my car, printer and a few other company-owned items.
 Keep in mind, Junior was about 13 weeks old at this time.

 The representative was a middle-aged woman who took her job very seriously and wrote veeeerrrryyy slow.

 Me: Stepping outside “My dogs are very friendly.
 Is it alright if I let them out to say hello?”

 Slow Writer: “No, please don’t.
 Everyone says that, until their dog bites.”

 Me: “Oh, it sounds like you’ve not had great experience with dogs.
 I’m so sorry.
 One of mine is just a “little” puppy and meeting new people is great socialization.
 Would you mind if I just let the puppy out to say hello?”

 Slow Writer (as she’s still writing my name after this 3 minute conversation): “No.”